aukkawut/CSProfDB/README.md

 ## How this is working (currently)

-A user inputs their keywords -> we call the search for papers with that keyword -> filter the last author id out of the search -> search for that author -> if their email contains .edu, that person is probably a professor -> return that professor information
+A user inputs their keywords -> we call the search for papers with that keyword -> filter the last author id out of the search -> search for that author -> return that author information

 ## How to run